EmilPlacheta/100-days-of-code/log.md

+### DAY 16: 20th May 2020, Wednesday

+**Today's Progress**: continued working on the brewery site. aded two more pages today, 2 left.
+Its coming along nicely.

+**Thoughts**: Every time I work with materialize or Bootrstrap I enjoy how easy it is to just 'style' with  html classes only to overwrite it anyway later on.
+I feel I found a good balance today between the two.

+---

 ### DAY 15: 19th May 2020, Tuesday

 **Today's Progress**: worked on a website, first time using the mobile first approach. made good progress, index page is pretty much finished.